Anu-012/training_portal/README.md

 ## How to use
 1. Import the update set XML from 'Retrieved Update Sets' in your local instance
 2. Preview and Commit
-3. Append the instance URL with /sp to open the training portal
+3. Append the instance URL with /learning to open the training portal (XMLs are not uploaded hence documented the application using exported scripts, screenshots, and design documentation